ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 Above we considered connections encoded in terms of [[nLab:parallel transport]] along paths and surfaces, and saw that this definition implies that connections are locally given by [[nLab:Lie-algebra valued 1-forms]] [[nLab:Lie 2-algebra valued differential forms]].

-Now we pass to what is to some extent the reverse construction: we define a notion of [[∞-Lie algebroid valued differential forms]] and show how by a variant of [[nLab:Lie integration]] these define parallel transport and connections on higher bundles.
+Now we pass to what is to some extent the reverse construction: we define a notion of [[schreiber:∞-Lie algebroid valued differential forms]] and show how by a variant of [[nLab:Lie integration]] these define parallel transport and connections on higher bundles.

 The material here was considered in